samsonovss/ESPHome-Treadmill-FTMS/README.md

 Created by [@samsonovss](https://t.me/samsonovss) & xAI Assistant

 ## Support the Project
-If you’d like to support this project and help it grow, consider buying me a coffee!
-Donations can be sent via cryptocurrency:
+Your support helps keep this project alive and growing!
+If you'd like to contribute, you can make a donation using one of the following methods:
+- **PayPal**: samsonov@hotmail.com
-- **BTC**: `bc1q3cza0kasutzes4hfddxuclmd9ghn5v7zw2nr5c`
+- **Bitcoin (BTC)**: `bc1q3cza0kasutzes4hfddxuclmd9ghn5v7zw2nr5c`
 - **USDT (TRC-20)**: `0x5dd5a346Dd64dfE938a60D7b24b633b1ACE01719`

 Every bit helps — thank you!